Selecting The Best Coffee Beans On The Market In 2020

 Women love chocolate notes in their coffees.
 It's a well-proven fact.

-Chocolate can come from many different origins but if you want some fail-safe tips on generating chocolate in your milk-based espresso - try our Espresso blend and the Guatemala, Brazil, India and El-Salvador origins.
+Chocolate can come from many different origins but if you want some fail-safe tips on generating chocolate in your milk-based espresso - try our Espresso Blend Coffee and the Guatemala, Brazil, India and El-Salvador origins.

 Chocolate notes in an espresso can be influenced by the way in which the coffee was roasted (by me).